-December in the Garden- Permaculture Food Gardening in Subtropical Australia
+December in the Garden- Food Gardening in Subtropics and Warm Areas of Australia

 Summer is here!
-Hot and humid days are going to be our companions for the next three months or so with more or less rain however, this doesn’t stop us from producing healthy and delicious food!
+Hot and humid days will be our companions for the next three months or so with more or less rain however, this doesn’t stop us from producing healthy and delicious food!
 There is no “food-growing brake” in a self-sufficient homestead.
-Firstly because we love naturally grown food without any additives, and secondly because there are many different foods that are happily growing during this time of the year.
+Firstly, we love naturally grown food without any additives, and secondly, many different foods will happily grow during this time of the year.

-For easy-to-grow vegetables in hot summer, check my video below at the end of this article or in my YouTube channel.
+For easy-to-grow vegetables in the hot summer, check my video below at the end of this article or on my YouTube channel.

 General gardening jobs

-- Applying compost tea every 3-4 weeks to plants with new growth and the garden beds with growing veggies.
-I know, this is something I write about each month but it is really important!
+- Applying liquid every 3-4 weeks to plants with new growth and the garden beds with growing veggies.
+This is something I write about each month but it is super important!
 Check my video here if you want to know how to make your own.
 You can use any greens for it!
-Applying compost tea to your garden should be a regular task if you do serious gardening and you want to see a good crop.
+Applying compost tea, diluted 1:4, to your garden should be a regular task if you do serious gardening and want to see a good crop.
+Worm farm tea, diluted at 1:10 works well, too.
+If you don’t have any of those, the organic liquid fertiliser “GROW” is fantastic to treat your veggies.
+You will find it in my online shop HERE.

 - Sowing, planting, harvesting – check the list below.

-- Apply fruit fly bags and nettings on ripening fruit and veggies, make or buy fruit fly traps, and plant heat-resistant herbs like Bush basil, Rosmarine, mint, shallots, and other near fruit trees and garden beds to confuse the creatures you don’t want in your crop.
+- Apply fruit fly bags and nets on ripening fruit and veggies.
+Plant heat-resistant herbs like Bush basil, Rosmarine, mint, shallots, and other nearby fruit trees and garden beds to confuse the creatures you don’t want in your crop.

 What NOT to do this month